norbert-acedanski/ciphers/README.md

     - Optional arguments:
         - __mode__ - optional argument used to determine the operation mode of the function (_cipherMode_ and _decipherMode_ - these are variables in the script) - cipher mode is a default mode.
 Function can be used either to cipher or decipher messages.
         - __keywordShift__ - int variable, that specifies, what shift should the keyword have.
 Default value is _0_.
-6. _baconCipher_ accepts 2 arguments and 2 optional arguments:
+6. _baconCipherEncoding_ accepts 2 arguments and 2 optional arguments:
     - Required arguments:
         - __text__ - text to cipher (from _readFile_ function),
         - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script,
     - Optional argument:
         - __lettersToCodeWith__ - list of 2 characters to encode the message with.
 Default value is _["a", "b"]_.
         - __uniqueCoding__ - bool variable, that specifies whether to use unique encoding on bacon ciphering.
 Default value is _False_.
+7. _baconCipherDecoding_ accepts 2 arguments and 2 optional arguments:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script,
+    - Optional argument:
+        - __lettersToCodeWith__ - list of 2 characters to decode the message with.
+Default value is _["a", "b"]_.
+        - __uniqueCoding__ - bool variable, that specifies whether to use unique encoding on bacon deciphering.
+Default value is _False_.
-7. Script should print the result to the terminal.
+8. Script should print the result to the terminal.

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.